Ngā Mōteatea The Songs: Part Four

 Apirana Ngata and trans.
 Hirini Moko Mead

-Ngā Mōteatea The Songs: Part Four is the fourth volume of Apirana Ngata’s classic collection of Māori song, newly translated by Hirini Moko Mead.
+Ngā Mōteatea The Songs: Part Four is the fourth volume of Apirana Ngata’s classic collection of Māori song, translated by Hirini Moko Mead.

 The singing of waiata, or songs and chants, has always been an integral part of Māori life.
 Today waiata are heard in formal ceremonies on marae, in business or political meetings, and at casual, social events.
 But their texts alone make fascinating reading as an archive of historical, cultural and tribal life.